On this page you will find answers to frequently asked questions about NUsearch, our library discovery tool.

 NUsearch is the library collections discovery tool.
 Use it to search our extensive library collections, including books, ebooks, journals, e-journals, database and other resources.

-You can link to reading lists, Browzine and the Manuscripts Online Catalogue from the NUsearch homepage.
+You can link to Reading lists and Browzine from the NUsearch homepage.

 Last year NUsearch was upgraded, it has new and improved features and is now mobile friendly.

 What does NUsearch search?

-Start typing in the search box and you will be given the choice to search All Collections, the Library Catalogue, Articles, Research outputs.
+Start typing in the search box and you will be given the choice to search the following:

 - All Collections searches everything we have, all online resources, plus everything we physically hold in our libraries.

 - Library Catalogue to search unique print and electronic collections (including Special Collections) held across our eight library sites.

-Choose Articles If you want to focus your search on journal articles, conference proceedings, book chapters, audio visual material etc.
+- Articles if you want to focus your search on journal articles, conference proceedings, book chapters, audio visual material etc.

 If NUsearch does not offer full text access to a resource, you always have the option to place an Interlibrary loan request.